Sohana-018/Fake-Internship-Detector/README.md

 With the rise of remote work, employment scams have become increasingly sophisticated.
 This project leverages Natural Language Processing (NLP) and Machine Learning to act as a first line of defense.
 By analyzing the text of job postings, the system calculates a scam probability score and highlights specific red flags (like upfront fees or suspicious redirect links).

 ## 🚀 Core Features
-* **Machine Learning Engine:** Utilizes TF-IDF vectorization and a Logistic Regression model to classify text, achieving an accuracy of ~92% on testing data.
+* **Machine Learning Engine:** Utilizes TF-IDF vectorization and a Random Forest model to classify text, achieving an accuracy of ~92% on testing data.
 * **Rule-Based Heuristics:** Employs Regex pattern matching to instantly flag critical warning signs (e.g., WhatsApp/Telegram numbers, "Newbie Bonuses").
 * **Live Analytics Dashboard:** An interactive SQLite-backed dashboard using Chart.js to visualize threat reports by timeframe, company, and scam type.
 * **Interactive Web Interface:** A clean, responsive frontend built with HTML/CSS and Vanilla JavaScript, connected to a Python backend.